akpetty/icesat2-book/_sources/home.md

 <!-- #region -->
-ICESat-2 Arctic Sea Ice Thickness Analysis
+ICESat-2 Arctic Sea Ice Analysis
 =============================================

-# Introduction

 NASA's Ice, Cloud, and Land Elevation Satellite-2 ([ICESat-2](https://icesat-2.gsfc.nasa.gov/)) has been providing high resolution laser altimetry profiling of the entire Earth's surface - particularly over the fast-changing Polar Regions - since its launch in the fall of 2018.